 This is probably one of the most common New Year’s resolutions (38 percent of people in the U.S. set this goal each year).
 So often people make it a priority and by February the habits are slowly falling by the wayside.
 Commit to a few healthy principles and keep it going for the long-term; if we try to make too many changes all at once sometimes it can feel all too hard.

 Try making some smaller changes to your dietary habits, such as eating more fruits and vegetables daily.
 Wait until you’ve adjusted to this new healthy habit before making another healthy change — remember to be patient with yourself and the results.

 This can be a great way to jump-start healthy habits, cut the cravings, reduce your appetite and learn more about plant-based nutrition.
-A Reboot plan is a great way to reenergize your body and refuel after the holiday season.
+Drinking juice is a great way to reenergize your body and refuel after the holiday season.

 Running around after everyone else can become exhausting particularly if we are not refueling our own energy emotionally, physically and spiritually.
 Making a regular date with yourself must be a priority whether it’s going to a hobby class, committing to exercise or taking time to just relax!

 A little stress here and there is not a problem — in fact, it can be fun when it’s good stress over something new or exciting.
 But over-the-top chronic busyness and keeping up with deadline after deadline can be too much.
 This level of stress can cause fatigue, insomnia, exhaustion, anxiety and even depression.
 Committing to meditation classes, practicing yoga and other forms of stress management can really help to reduce those levels of stress hormones that can cause havoc on your health.